gaultier/blog/cross-platform-timers.md

-Title: The missing API for cross-platform timers
+Title: The missing cross-platform API for timers
 Tags: Unix, Signals, C, Linux, FreeBSD, Illumos, MacOS, Windows, OpenBSD, NetBSD, Timers
 ---

 Most serious programs will need to trigger some action at a delayed point in time, often repeatedly: set timeouts, clean up temporary files or entries in the database, send keep-alives, garbage-collect unused entities, etc. All while doing some work in the meantime.
 A blocking `sleep` won't cut it!
 For example, JavaScript has `setTimeout`.
 But how does it work under the hood?
 How does each OS handle that?

-Lately I found myself in need of doing just that, repeatedly sending a keep-alive to a remote peer in some network protocol, in C. And I wanted to do it in a cross-platform way.
-And to my surprise, I could not find a (sane) libc function or a syscall to do so, that is the same on all Unices!
+Lately, I have found myself in need of doing just that, repeatedly sending a keep-alive over the network to many remote peers, in C. My program has an event loop, a la NodeJS or Redis.
+It is doing lots of file I/O, network I/O, and handling timers, all in a single thread, in a non-blocking way.

+And I wanted to do all that in a cross-platform way.
+And to my surprise, I could not find a (sane) libc function or syscall to create a timer, and that is the same on all Unices!

-Each had their own weird way to do it, as I discovered.
+Each Unix variant had its own weird way to do it, as I discovered.
 I am used to Windows being the odd kid in its corner doing its thing, but usually, Unices (thanks to POSIX) agree on a simple API to do something.
-There's the elephant in the room, of course, with epoll/kqueue/event ports...Which is such a pain that numerous libraries have sprung up to paper over the differences and offer The Once API To Rule Them All: libuv, libev, libevent, etc. So, are timers the same painful ordeal?
+There's the elephant in the room, of course, with epoll/kqueue/event ports...Which is such a pain that numerous libraries have sprung up to paper over the differences and offer The *One API To Rule Them All*: libuv, libev, libevent, etc. So, are timers the same painful ordeal?

 Well, let's take a tour of all the OS APIs to handle them.